I love this pumpkin pillow and it’s now one of my favorite fall pumpkin decor items. Who knew I could have so much fun making pumpkin crafts?

 A lot of free-motion embroidery is done slowly and perfectly.
 I love it when it is more free and outside of the lines.
 Can I just say how much fun this was to make?

 I keep some plain cotton pillow covers around the craft room so that whenever I am inspired to make a new pillow cover, I can.
-For years I have bought plain pillow covers from both IKEA and from Amazon because the prices are so reasonable, and I love that I can make pillow covers any time I am inspired!
+For years I have bought plain pillow covers from both IKEA and Amazon because the prices are so reasonable, and I love that I can make pillow covers any time I am inspired!
 I get pillow inserts from Amazon.
 The ones I use are four (4) hypoallergenic pillow inserts for twenty-five dollars.
 Such a great deal!

 What You Need to Make a Free Motion Embroidery Pillow